gszauer/MinimalGameSystems/Animation/README.md

         char* mLabel;
 ```

 The ```mFrameData``` variable contains all of the frames that are inside of the animation clip.
 The ```mFrameDataSize``` variable contains the number of elements are inside the array.
 All of the frames for one track are laid out linearly.
-This makes the ```mFrameData``` array segmented on a high level like this:
+On a high level, this makes the ```mFrameData``` array segmented like so:

 ```
 +----------------------+----------------------------------+----------------------------+